 The hidden treasures blessed by Guru Padmasambhava, gets its name from Khecheopalri Lake.
 Locals consider it holy, believing it was created by the gigantic footprint of goddess Tara.
 Legend has it that birds assiduously remove any leaves falls on lake’s surface, keeping it clean throughout the year.

-Beyond the car park a 20 minute uphill walk leads you through mature woodland fluttering with prayer flags to this hidden gem.
-There are 5 spacious rooms for guests.
-Since it’s a traditional Sikkimes home, mostly made of wood, there is no attached toilet.
+At the western end of Khecheopalri Village, around 10 minute walk from the stupa takes you to this delightfully traditional wood n brick homestay.
+There are 5 well appointed guest rooms with thangka and comfortable beds, sharing 2 external western toilets.
 The magnificent view of Mt.
 Khangchendzonga only adds to the many natural riches that Khecheopalri homestay is blessed with.
 You see the influence of Buddhism all over the home.
-There is a breathing space for yoga and meditation lovers also.
+There is a dedicated space for yoga and meditation lovers also.

 Deepen is a Buddhist, belong to Lechpa Tribe, a living encyclopedia of the local information.
 He is a very health conscious person; proof is a yoga and meditation center in his premises.
 You will love to sit with him over a coffee.